Get Free Solar Panel Quotes

 This figure will fluctuate, however, as commercial solar panel systems get larger, they become more complex and expensive to install.

-That said, the more power you are able to generate through your solar panel system, the quicker you will see the benefits and break even on your investment.
+That said, the more power you are able to generate through your solar panel system, the quicker you’ll see the benefits and break even on your investment.

-The price you’ll spend will also depend on a variety of factors.
-The size of your roof space, your business needs, as well as the amount of energy you consume throughout the year will be taken into account.
+The price you’ll spend will also depend on a variety of factors, including the size of your roof space, your business’ needs, as well as the amount of energy you consume throughout the year.
 For example, if your business is operational 24 hours a day, seven days a week, solar panels will likely be more expensive compared to a business that only operates 10-12 hours a day.

 Below is a table showing different sizes for commercial solar panel systems, with typical costs included as well.